 - Strickland v.
 Medlen (filed Tex.
-2012) (amici brief for the Texas Municipal League, Texas City Attorneys Association, and the City of Arlington, Texas on the proper measure of damages in animal injury cases).
+2012) (amici brief for the Texas Municipal League, Texas City Attorneys Association, and the City of Arlington, Texas, on the proper measure of damages in animal injury cases).

 - McMahon v.
 Craig, et al. (filed Cal.
 Ct.
 App.
 2009) (amici brief for the California Veterinary Medical Association, Animal Health Institute, American Animal Hospital Association, American Kennel Club, Cat Fanciers’ Association, American Pet Products Association, American Veterinary Medical Association, and the Pet Industry Joint Advisory Council on the proper measure of damages in animal injury cases).

 - Goodby v.
 Vetpharm, Inc. (filed Vt.
-2008) (amici brief for the Vermont Federation of Dog Clubs, Animal Health Institute, American Kennel Club, and Pet Industry Joint Advisory Council on the proper measure of damages in animal injury cases).
+2008) (amici brief for the Vermont Federation of Dog Clubs, Animal Health Institute, American Kennel Club, and the Pet Industry Joint Advisory Council on the proper measure of damages in animal injury cases).

 - Sherman v.
 Kissinger (filed Wash.
-2008) (amici brief for the Animal Health Institute, American Kennel Club, and Pet Industry Joint Advisory Council on the proper measure of damages in animal injury cases).
+2008) (amici brief for the Animal Health Institute, American Kennel Club, and the Pet Industry Joint Advisory Council on the proper measure of damages in animal injury cases).

-Toxic Tort Litigation
+Asbestos and Other Toxic Tort Litigation